BalistiK-25/s5LanguageTool/README.md

 * If the value passed is a *table*, a *key* is searched that *corresponds to the selected language's id*.
 * If the value passed is a *table* and *no key can be found* that corresponds to the selected language, the *key shared* is searched for.
 If this is found, it is will be used.
 * If the value passed is a *table* and *no key and no shared* can be found, an *error text is returned as a string*.
-* As from version 2.2 the *prefix* key can now be set, allowing to pass a value that will be placed for every returned string.
-The prefix key will automatically add a empty string at the end of the prefix.
+* As from version 2.2 the *prefix* key can now be set, allowing to pass a value that will be placed in front of every returned string.
+The prefix key will automatically add a empty string (prefix.." ") at the end of it.

 You can look at the shared key as a "default option" in a switch-statement in other languages.
 As an example, it is assumed that the LanguageTool has been initialised with languages with the ids "de", "en", "pl" and "fr".
 In the following example, a simple text output (Message) is used to show how the LanguageTool selects the proper language-string.